Pwd9000-ML/blog-devto/posts/Community-Activity-Timeline/Community-Activity-Timeline.md

 Here is a summary and timeline of my community activity, speaking events and contributions.
 Including events I will be presenting at in the near future.
 Feel free to reach out to me if you would like me to speak at a community user group, event, conference or meetup.

-## Upcoming
+## 🔥 Upcoming 🔥

-If you like my content feel free to bookmark this page as it gets updated frequently to showcase any new content or upcoming events I will be attending.
+If you like my content feel free to bookmark this page as it gets updated frequently to showcase any new content or upcoming events/conferences/podcasts I will be presenting at.

 | Date | Activity | Type | Topic Area | Tags |
 | --- | --- | --- | --- | --- |